 Further information about your degree and your modules will be sent to you by email, so you should check your University email account every day.
-Information is also posted on Blackboard and on the fourth-floor noticeboards, both of which you should check regularly.
+Information is also posted on Learning Central and on the fourth-floor noticeboards, both of which you should check regularly.

 If you would like to find out more about Ancient History degrees and how to apply, please visit Ancient History Degree Programmes.